 |up the dry creek bed|

-We had gathered a lot of anecdotal information about where we were going and what we were looking for, a few of the climbers had even done this route before; though a decade earlier.
+We had gathered a lot of anecdotal information about where we were going and what we were looking for, a few of the climbers had ever done this route before; though a decade earlier.
 Regardless, it was easy to identify a place to head up to the ridge.
 It was marked with three colours of ribbon: blue, orange and predominantly red stripes on a white field.
 From here, I shall call this route Candy Cane Lane.
 I use this name because of the colour and the feeling of happiness you may experience once you see this marking.
-We may have even forgot the bush-bash we just came through.
+We may have even forgotten the bush-bash we just came through.
 However, as we progressed we realized the route was getting steeper and more challenging, much like a candy cane becomes sharper on the point, and eventually you could use it as a tool of torture to extract valuable information from your siblings; But that’s enough about my family’s Christmases… for now.

 Candy Cane Lane follows a dry creek bed for some time, this is a benefit because it allows the hiker to avoid a lot of the alder and hemlock second growth that would otherwise make the climb more challenging.
-Eventually the second growth gives way to first growth and the undergrowth becomes more manageable.
-Its at this point that the route becomes much steeper.
+Eventually, the second growth gives way to first growth and the undergrowth becomes more manageable.
+It’s at this point that the route becomes much steeper.
 The route is relatively easy to find.
 There was evidence that at least a few people had recently hiked it and therefore the flags were ideally spread out, allowing us to easily see where we needed to go.
 By 6:15 we had gained the ridge, which starts around 1100 metres.

 |The only source of water, about 45 minutes from the car|

-Unfortunately by this time, each of us had exhausted the two or more litres of water we brought with us and there was nowhere to refresh our supply.
+Unfortunately, by this time, each of us had exhausted the two or more litres of water we brought with us and there was nowhere to refresh our supply.
 The hike became a slow march up the ridge and sustained ourselves by eating the ample numbers of delicious alpine blueberry and huckleberry.
 Each little berry popped with a satisfying burst of precious water as I popped them in my mouth.

-|Taking a much needed break on the balcony|
+|Taking a much-needed break on the balcony|

 By the time we reached the balcony, a viewpoint that gives an amazing view of the range ahead, it was 7:00 PM.
 We could see our destination at the top of a steep scree slope that leads up to Nathan’s Col. Additionally we could see and hear, I imagine even taste, water far down below us at the base of the scree.
 We hiked forward, losing some elevation and eventually hit the water source.
-As we drank our fill of water and filled our bottles we watched as the long shadow of the ridge above cast it ominous shadow across the landscape.
-Foreshadowing a nighttime ascent of the final slope….
+As we drank our fill of water and filled our bottles we watched as the long shadow of the ridge above cast its ominous shadow across the landscape.
+Foreshadowing a nighttime ascent of the final slope…

-With Nathan’s Col right above us we set our intention on the 275 metre climb ahead of us.
-The scree slope is a thing of mathematical beauty, it perfectly follows the exponential curve of many grade 11 math computations.
+With Nathan’s Col right above us we set our intention on the 275-metre climb ahead of us.
+The scree slope is a thing of mathematical beauty, it perfectly follows the exponential curve of many Grade 11 math computations.
 The ascent was made even more magical because we were benighted as we reached the halfway point.
 Three of the four hikers donned headlamps and made the final approach in pitch black.

 Once at the col (1580 m) we made camp, found water and ate our meals.
 It didn’t take long before we were all ready to hit the hay.
 We hike a long day with a lot of weight and were suffering from minor dehydration.
 Though we were happy to reach our destination, we speculated on what the next days would bring.